What the Council is doing

-In April 2014, the Council started a streetlight replacement programme to convert all streetlighting stock to LED to bring about a reduction in energy use, carbon emission reductions and generate a saving to the Council through a reduction in energy costs.
-To date:
+The Council started a streetlight replacement programme in 2014 to convert all streetlighting stock to LED to bring about a reduction in energy use, carbon emission reductions and generate a saving to the Council through a reduction in energy costs.

 - Introduction of PC switch off technology being rolled out - to reduce waste energy caused by people leaving PCs on or on standby when they have left for the day and reducing electricity bills